 Table 4 shows the reasons why being a CFi membership benefits is a driving factor for the functionality and effective operation of the CFi in a co-management approach.
 According to 97% of the total CFi member respondents the benefits of being a CFi member is about building trust among each other, among villagers with other villagers, among fishers with other fishers, in particular for small-scale/family and poor fisher families.
 Another reason is the unification among the community fishers and working as a group and organizations and recognizing equity and rights to their fisheries resources, especially for the family scale fishers in the CFi fishing areas.
 According to 89% of the CFi member respondents after becoming members of the CFi they were provided more access to the CFi fishing ground that was previously fishing lots.
-Other benefits of being a CFi members include; the official recognition and value from other stakeholders, the CFi builds trust and foster cooperation among the community which improve social and economic development within the community, the CFi members gain knowledge on how to protect and manage their natural fisheries resources in the effective and sustainable way, empowered and built capacity of individual member and fisher group through participating in meetings, workshops and trainings as well as other events taken place in the CFis area, the government and other stakeholders heard their voices and demands, and noted and addressed, being member, they receive more support for social welfare and help to alleviate their family poverty, and finally their living conditions have improved including security, violence, gender, and child labor were taken into high consideration in the CFi.

-Table 4: Reason of CFi membership benefits driven factor the CFi effective management
+Table 4 Reason of CFi membership benefits driven factor the CFi effective management